 That’s it; now we just create the clone!
 This will take just a few seconds.
 Once created, we can query and work with it from SSMS, just as any normal database.

-We can create multiple clones from the same data image, for example to perform parallel database testing, or simply so that each developer can work with his or her own local copy of the database, with real data.
+We can create multiple clones from the same image, for example to perform parallel database testing, or simply so that each developer can work with his or her own local copy of the database, with realistic data.

-Figure 20 shows the MyAW2012_Clone, created on a SQL Server 2016 instance, right alongside a second clone of the same data image, MyAW2012_MyClone, created on the same SQL Server 2012 instance as the source database.
+Back in SQL Clone dashboard, Figure 12 shows two clones; on the right is the one we just created on the SQL Server 2016 instance, and one the left a second clone created on the same SQL Server 2014 instance as the source database.

-Notice that, compared to a source data image size of close to 1 GB, the MyAW2012_MyClone clone, on SQL 2012, is 23 MB, and the MyAW2012_Clone clone, on SQL 2016 is 97 MB.
-The size difference is accounted for by the fact that SQL Server had to “upgrade” the database, created on a SQL 2012 instance, to run on a SQL 2016 instance, and those changes will have been written into the local differencing file.
-If we’d been cloning in the other direction, trying to create a clone of a SQL 2016 database on a SQL 2012 instance, we’d have seen an error during clone creation.
+Notice that, compared to a source image size of 9.3 GB, the SQL 2014 clone is only 29 MB, and the SQL 206 clone is 111 MB.
+In the latter case, SQL Server had to “upgrade” the clone database to run on a SQL 2016 instance, and it writes those changes into the local differencing file.
+If we’d been cloning in the other direction, trying to create a clone of a SQL 2016 database on a SQL 2014 instance, we’d have seen an error during clone creation.

-By default, SQL Clone creates the clones at %localappdata%\Red Gate\SQL Clone, although this may change in future, and it’s also possible to use a different location using the Advanced Settings section of the Clone Agent installer (see Figure 5).
+By default, SQL Clone creates the clones in the SQL Server instance’s DATA folder, under a ‘clones’ subdirectory, although this location may change in future, and it’s also possible to use a different location by specifying command-line arguments to the agent installer.

-Navigate to this location, we find a folder holding each of the clones created on that machine.
-Figure 21 shows the VhdMount point and the local differencing disk,
+Navigate to this location, and you’ll find a folder holding each of the clones created on that machine.
+Figure 13 shows the VhdMount point and the local differencing disk,

 Troubleshooting SQL Clone

-If you encounter any errors in installing the Clone agent, or in creating images or clones, you should hopefully get a helpful error message SQL Clone web app, but you can refer to a number of places for further information:
+If you encounter any errors in installing the Clone agent, or in creating images or clones, please refer to the Troubleshooting section of the documentation.
+However, here are a few good places to start: